hkhan-99/Android-Studios--Mobile-Programming/README.md

 # Practice Apps developed using Kotlin
-Some of these apps needs work..
+Some of these apps need work..